 The Numbers That Signal Physical AI Is Real

-Unitree reported 1.699 billion yuan ($250 million) in revenue for fiscal year 2025, with net profit of 278 million yuan ($41 million).
+Unitree’s prospectus figures, as reported by MEXC’s review of the filing and corroborated by KraneShares’ guide to the IPO, show revenue of roughly 1.70 billion yuan (approximately $250 million) for full-year 2025, with net profit of about 278 million yuan (approximately $41 million).
 This is a profitable hardware company.
 In robotics, that is unusual.

 More striking is the revenue mix shift: